Installation

 pip install sgdml rmsd openbabel xgboost scikit-learn pyscf rmsd rdkit pandas \

-ase fortranformat tensorflow
+ase fortranformat tensorflow geometric

 Full Anaconda environment setup: